jrleeman/TGE/content/labs/flex_data_acquisition.rst

 If you go into the tools menu of the IDE, there is a Serial Plotter option.
 Clicking that will show a running graph of the serial data coming in, but it is rather limited.
 There is no time scale and there can only be one plot running.
+To use the serial plotter we need to change the serial output section of the code to output only a single angle value per line, no comma or resistance.
+After you get your calibration resistances (see below) you can modify the serial section to just be :code:`Serial.println(angle);` (just commenting out the other lines is a good idea).

 For a good summary of the current state of the serial plotter, checkout this `blog post <https://rheingoldheavy.com/new-arduino-serial-plotter/>`_ by Rheingold Heavy.